josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/introducing-svelte-comparing-with-react-vue.md

 All your Svelte code is compiled down to minimal, self-contained JavaScript before it ever gets to the&nbsp;browser.
 </PullQuote>

-React and Vue also both use a "[virtual DOM](https://stackoverflow.com/questions/21965738/what-is-virtual-dom)," for rendering, which--while faster than crawling the DOM itself to make changes--still has its own performance implications.
+React and Vue both use a "[virtual DOM](https://stackoverflow.com/questions/21965738/what-is-virtual-dom)," for rendering, which--while faster than crawling the DOM itself to make changes--still has its own performance implications.
 Thanks to the Svelte compiler, however, we don't have to worry about that; components are tied directly to their DOM nodes.
 You can read more about that in Rich Harris's [Virtual DOM is pure overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).

 <SideNote>
 There's a little more nuance than this when discussing Svelte's performance relative to the field, but we'll get into that in the last section.